Other Ranks (Non Technical)

 This course is delivered in two parts.

-Part Two is currently of 36 weeks duration and is delivered at Defence Force School of Signals, Electronic Warfare Wing, Borneo Barracks, Cabarlah, QLD.
+Part Two is delivered at Defence Force School of Signals, Electronic Warfare Wing, Borneo barracks, Cabarlah, QLD.
+Part two can only be commenced once soldiers have attained a TOP SECRET POSITIVE VETTING security clearance.

-This course trains ARA trainees in Electronic Warfare and Signal Intelligence fundamentals, including basic language skills, and typing.
+This course trains ARA trainees in Electronic Warfare and Signal Intelligence fundamentals, including typing.

 You must have a Top Secret Positive Vetted (TSPV) clearance in order to commence your Part Two training.